 Working to make the promise of precision medicine a reality

-Chief Commercial Officer
+Chief Operating Officer

-Vice President of Clinical Operations
+Vice President, Clinical Operations

 Christopher P. Leamon, PhD

-Vice President of Research & Development
+Vice President, Research & Development

-Dr. Christopher P. Leamon has served as our vice president of research and development since 2000.
-From 1999 to 2000, Dr. Leamon served as our director of biology and biochemistry.
-Prior to joining us, Dr. Leamon was employed in the pharmaceutical industry where he conducted discovery research in the field of peptide, oligonucleotide, liposome, and DNA drug delivery for Glaxo Wellcome, a healthcare company, and Isis Pharmaceuticals, a biomedical pharmaceutical company.
-He holds a BS in chemistry from Baldwin Wallace College and a PhD in biochemistry from Purdue University.
+Dr. Christopher Leamon joined Endocyte in 1999 as our director of biology and biochemistry.
+He currently serves as our vice president of research and development.
+Prior to joining Endocyte, Dr. Leamon was employed in the pharmaceutical industry where he conducted discovery research in the field of peptide, oligonucleotide, liposome, and DNA drug delivery for GlaxoSmithKline, a healthcare company, and Ionis Pharmaceuticals, a biomedical pharmaceutical company.
+He holds a BS in chemistry from Baldwin Wallace University and a PhD in biochemistry from Purdue University.

-Vice President of Medical Affairs
+Vice President, Medical Affairs

 Iontcho Vlahov, PhD

-Vice President of Discovery Chemistry
+Vice President, Discovery Chemistry

 Dr. Iontcho Vlahov joined Endocyte in 1999 and serves as the vice president of discovery chemistry. .
 Before joining Endocyte, he was the head of discovery chemistry at Ivax Corp in Miami, Florida.
 Prior to that, he held various positions, including visiting scientist at Hercules, Inc.; senior research scientist at the University of Konstanz, Germany; research scientist at the Institute of Organic Chemistry, Bulgarian Academy of Sciences; and research associate at the University of Iowa.
 Dr. Vlahov is an Alexander von Humboldt Fellow and has published more than 55 scientific articles and 15 patents.
 He received his PhD in synthetic organic and structural chemistry from Ruhr University, Bochum, Germany.